 Some Low Cost Book Marketing Tips

-I’ve seen many authors on social media and their Timeline is just endless links to sales pages for their books.
+I’ve seen many authors on social media whose timelines are endless links to their books’ sales pages.
 For many people, this becomes uninteresting and monotonous.
 Purchasing ads can be pricey.
-I’ve tried Facebook ads and they do increase the number of likes for your Facebook page but my experience was that the ads didn’t generate enough sales to cover my costs.
-Overtime you can play around with different ads to see what gets the most traction.
+I’ve tried Facebook ads, and they do increase the number of likes for your Facebook page, but my experience was that the ads didn’t generate enough sales to cover my costs.
+Over time, you can play around with different ads to see what gets the most traction.
 It just didn’t work for me.

 So, how can you mix things up while promoting your work without constantly dropping sales links?
 Try some of these tools.